Leezamiranda/CSPB2270-Final-Project/readme.md

     ```console
     $ git add functions.cpp
     ```
-2. Commit the changes to our local repository:
+2. Commit the changes to our local repository.
+The ```-m``` option allows you to add the required commit comment on the cmmand line.
+Use a short comment that has meaning about what changes were made (e.g. "fixed output for test 2" or "added comments to all functions")
     ```console
     $ git commit -m 'this is my first commit'
     ```